NI election 2022: How to follow the results on the BBC

 Votes will be counted at three centres - Titanic Exhibition Centre in Belfast, Ulster University in Jordanstown and Meadowbank Sports Arena in Magherafelt.

-You can follow all the results as they come in live across the BBC on TV, radio, online and social media.
+You can follow all the results as they come in on the BBC News NI website, which will feature a live page, stage by stage results and live streams, as well as on our Twitter page.

 Television